leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/STRUCTURE/SYUZHET/4tomashevskyrim_reader_interaction_model_tomashevsky.md

 PROPERTY: SYUZHET

 ---

 ### Title: **Tomashevsky's Reader Interaction Model**

 - **The Role of the Reader**:
-  - **Definition**: Boris Tomashevsky delves into how the arrangement of themes, motifs, and the overall structure of the *syuzhet* (plot) influences the reader’s interpretation and engagement with the narrative.
-He argues that the *syuzhet* is meticulously constructed to guide the reader’s attention, evoke specific emotional responses, and create effects such as suspense, surprise, or deeper emotional engagement with the story.
+  - **Definition**: Boris Tomashevsky explores how the *syuzhet* (plot) is deliberately structured to influence the reader’s engagement, shaping their emotional responses and guiding their interpretation of events.
+By carefully arranging themes, motifs, and narrative elements, the *syuzhet* directs the reader’s attention and creates suspense, surprise, or deeper emotional resonance.

 ---